James Outman Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is ninth in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Giants pitching staff ranks sixth in MLB.

-- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Giants' 4.22 team ERA ranks 12th among all league pitching staffs.

-- The Giants rank 19th in baseball in home runs surrendered (13 total, 1.4 per game).
+- Giants pitchers combine to rank 21st in baseball in home runs allowed (16 total, 1.5 per game).

-- Wood (0-0) pitches for the Giants to make his second start of the season.
+- The Giants will look to Cobb (0-1) in his third start of the season.

-- The lefty last appeared on Thursday against the Chicago White Sox, when he tossed three innings, allowing one earned run while giving up six hits.
+- His last time out came on Friday against the Kansas City Royals, when the right-hander threw seven innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.